buy/twitter-redux/README.md

 ### Additional:
 - [x] App icon
 - [x] Advanced UI
-- [x] User can not retweet his own tweet
+- [x] User can not retweet his own tweet, retweet button will be greyed out in detailed view
 - [x] Disable Tweet button when tweet is more than 140 chars
 - [x] Color / grey icon based on tweet data
 - [x] Icon notification when user compose tweet in Reply mode